bowlarbear/yeti-2.0/SECURITY.md

 Do **not** use private vulnerability reports for:

-- Design disagreements (3-of-7 vs other M-of-N, M-Disc vs paper, Bitcoin Core vs hardware wallets, no seed phrases, etc.).
+- Design disagreements (3-of-7 vs other M-of-N, DVD vs paper, Bitcoin Core vs hardware wallets, no seed phrases, etc.).
 Read the [guide](README.md) and [FAQ](FAQ.md) first.
 If something is still wrong or unexplained, open a **public issue**.